These documents will help to start most DA's.

 - Installation of a domestic oil or solid fuel heating appliance

-- Installation of a manufactured home, moveable dwelling or associated structure on land
+- Installation of a manufactured home, movable dwelling or associated structure on land

 A full list of all activities requiring approval can be found under s 68 the Local Government Act 1993 (NSW) accessible here.
 Section 68 approval can be applied through the ‘development forms’ section on Council’s Website.